Cleveland Browns acquire Odell Beckham Jr. from New York Giants

 Published Tuesday, March 12, 2019 8:42PM EDT

-CLEVELAND -- Odell Beckham Jr. is about to run a deep route out of New Jersey and straight to Cleveland.
+CLEVELAND -- Odell Beckham Jr. is about to run a deep route out of New Jersey -- straight to Cleveland.

-The superstar wide receiver is bound for the Browns to be a target for quarterback Baker Mayfield as the centre piece of a blockbuster trade, two people familiar with the deal told The Associated Press on Tuesday night.
+The superstar wide receiver is bound for the Browns to be a target for quarterback Baker Mayfield as the centerpiece of a blockbuster trade, two people familiar with the deal told The Associated Press on Tuesday night.

-The Browns are sending a first- and third-round pick in 2019 along with safety Jabrill Peppers to the Giants for Beckham, one of the NFL's top players, said the people who spoke to The Associated Press on condition of anonymity because league rules prohibit teams from announcing trades until 4 p.m.
+The Browns are sending first- and third-round picks this year along with safety Jabrill Peppers to the Giants for Beckham, one of the NFL's top players, said the people who spoke to The Associated Press on condition of anonymity because league rules prohibit teams from announcing trades until 4 p.m.
 Wednesday.

 The deal is conditional on both players passing physicals.